easytarget/pyPWMd/README.md

 * **duty_cycle** : The active time of the PWM signal (read/write).
   * Value is in nanoseconds and must be less than or equal to the period.
 * **polarity** : Changes the polarity of the PWM signal (read/write).
-  * Value is a integer.
+  * Value is an integer.
 0 for “normal” or 1 for “inversed”.

 The pyPWMd server is a front-end to the (legacy) sysFS interface; the kernel.org PWM API describes this in more detail: https://www.kernel.org/doc/html/latest/driver-api/pwm.html#using-pwms-with-the-sysfs-interface